Filter feeder: Bivalves

 Bivalves are aquatic molluscs which have two-part shells.
 Typically both shells (or valves) are symmetrical along the hinge line.
 The class has 30,000 species, including scallops, clams, oysters and mussels.
 Most bivalves are filter feeders (although some have taken up scavenging and predation), extracting organic matter from the sea in which they live.
 Nephridia, the shellfish version of kidneys, remove the waste material.
 Buried bivalves feed by extending a siphon to the surface.
 For example, oysters draw water in over their gills through the beating of cilia.
 Suspended food (phytoplankton, zooplankton, algae and other water-borne nutrients and particles) are trapped in the mucus of a gill, and from there are transported to the mouth, where they are eaten, digested and expelled as feces or pseudofeces.
 Each oyster filters up to five litres of water per hour.
 Scientists believe that the Chesapeake Bay's once-flourishing oyster population historically filtered the estuary's entire water volume of excess nutrients every three or four days.
 Today that process would take almost a year, and sediment, nutrients, and algae can cause problems in local waters.
-Oysters filter these pollutants, and either eat them or shape them into small packets that are deposited on the bottom where they are harmless.
+Oysters filter these pollutants, and either eat them or shape them into small packets that are deposited on the ocean floor where they are harmless.

 Bivalve shellfish recycle nutrients that enter waterways from human and agricultural sources.
 Nutrient bioextraction is "an environmental management strategy by which nutrients are removed from an aquatic ecosystem through the harvest of enhanced biological production, including the aquaculture of suspension-feeding shellfish or algae".
-Nutrient removal by shellfish, which are then harvested from the system, has the potential to help address environmental issues including excess inputs of nutrients (eutrophication), low dissolved oxygen, reduced light availability and impacts on eelgrass, harmful algal blooms, and increases in incidence of paralytic shellfish poisoning (PSP).
-For example, the average harvested mussel contains: 0.8–1.2% nitrogen and 0.06–0.08% phosphorus Removal of enhanced biomass can not only combat eutrophication and also support the local economy by providing product for animal feed or compost.
-In Sweden, environmental agencies utilize mussel farming as a management tool in improving water quality conditions, where mussel bioextraction efforts have been evaluated and shown to be a highly effective source of fertilizer and animal feed In the U.S., researchers are investigating potential to model the use of shellfish and seaweed for nutrient mitigation in certain areas of Long Island Sound.
+Nutrient removal by shellfish, which are then harvested from the system, has the potential to help address environmental issues including excess inputs of nutrients (eutrophication), low dissolved oxygen, reduced light availability which impacts eelgrass, harmful algal blooms, and increases in incidence of paralytic shellfish poisoning (PSP).
+For example, the average harvested mussel contains: 0.8–1.2% nitrogen and 0.06–0.08% phosphorus Removal of enhanced biomass can not only combat eutrophication but also support the local economy by providing product for animal feed or compost.
+In Sweden, environmental agencies utilize mussel farming as a management tool in improving water quality conditions, since mussel bioextraction efforts have been evaluated and shown to be a highly effective source of fertilizer and animal feed In the U.S., researchers are investigating potential to model the use of shellfish and seaweed for nutrient mitigation in certain areas of Long Island Sound.

 Bivalves are also largely used as bioindicators to monitor the health of an aquatic environment, either fresh- or seawater.
 Their population status or structure, physiology, behaviour, or their content of certain elements or compounds can reveal the contamination status of any aquatic ecosystem.
 They are useful as they are sessile, which means they are closely representative of the environment where they are sampled or placed (caging), and they breathe water all the time, exposing their gills and internal tissues: bioaccumulation.
 One of the most famous projects in that field is the Mussel Watch Programme in America.